 Of course, relevant and good quality copy and content is key here: your users won’t thank you for helping them find what they need if when they get there it’s not much good.
 But taking that as read, if your users can find what they’re looking for easily, arrive at it simply, and feel immediately at home with what they find … then congratulations: you’ve learned how to ensure consistency in your web design!

 If you need web design or development, then speak to our friendly experts.
-Our web developers are based in Coventry, Warwickshire and are always ready to help.
+Our web developers are based both in Coventry (Warwickshire) and Manchester, and are always ready to help.
 Please feel free to contact us and speak to one of our website design specialists.